ethereumclassic/ethereumclassic.github.io/content/knowledge/future/index.en.md

 Additionally, care is taken to ensure that, as much as possible, contracts that were deployed as far back in 2015 can faithfully operate in perpetuity, and that _Code is Law_ is maintained.

 This does not mean that ETC is unable to innovate opportunistically.
 One such example is the [Thanos fork](/knowledge/forks#thanos), which took advantage of Ethereum's increasing DAG size in order to sweep up security by allowing an otherwise abandoned category of GPUs to mine ETC, which was an easy win-win upgrade for Ethereum Classic.

+### Inherited Innovation

+As Etheruem Classic maintains compatibiltiy with Ethereum Virtual Machine, it inherits all of the innovations that happen on other EVM chains, including contract systems, devleoper tooling, libraries and other general concepts that were funded by and developed primarily for these other chains.

+Optimistic rollups, a promising Layer 2 technology that enhances scalability via off-chain transactions, is an excellent example of this.
+Thanks to the nature of Free Open Source Software, millions of dollars of research and development were spent by projects and teams that had no association with Ethereum Classic, but this innovation, thanks to generalised EVM compatibility, has indirectly increased the utility and value of ETC.

 ### Etheruem as a Testnet